World Chess Boxing Organisation

-The World Chess Boxing Organisation (WCBO) is the governing body of the sport chessboxing.
-The WCBO was founded by the late Iepe Rubingh, founder of the sport, in 2003 and has its headquarters in Berlin, Germany.
-Its current president is Montu Das from India.
+The World Chess Boxing Organisation (WCBO) is a governing body of the sport chessboxing.
+The WCBO was founded by Iepe Rubingh, founder of the sport, in 2003 and has its headquarters in Berlin, Germany.
+Its current president is Lara Armas from France.

 The principal tasks of the WCBO include: training people in the number one thinking sport and the number one fighting sport and the combination of both; building up a worldwide structure of chess boxing clubs and organisations; promoting chess boxing; and holding championship and promotional fights.